-This course addresses ABET Program Student Outcomes 1 and 6.
+This course addresses ABET Program Student Outcomes 1, 2, 3 and 6.
 Each student will demonstrate

 - an ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
-[SO1] - an ability to apply computer science theory and software development fundamentals to produce computing-based solutions.
+[SO1] - an ability to design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.
+[SO2] - an ability to communicate effectively in a variety of professional contexts.
+[SO3] - an ability to apply computer science theory and software development fundamentals to produce computing-based solutions.
 [SO6]